-This is all there is to designing a data-driven automation flow involving an Excel-file and a ServiceNow form.
-Note that the method 'Iterate' is selected, which means that LEAPWORK will go through all rows of the selected data range, process them one at a time, and execute the SNC Form Handler component for each row of data.
+This is all there is to design a data-driven automation flow involving an Excel-file and a ServiceNow form.
+Note that the method 'Iterate' is selected, which means that Leapwork will go through all rows of the selected data range, process them one at a time, and execute the SNC Form Handler component for each row of data.

 Once all data rows have been processed and values have been applied in the ServiceNow form, the automation flow moves on to whatever action is next to be executed.

 Check out Leapwork's tutorials, out-of-the-box samples, and educational resources to get started with ServiceNow automation.